 Founded in 1859, the Missouri Botanical Garden is the nation's oldest botanical garden in continuous operation and a National Historic Landmark.

-Features include the Climatron® - the first geodesic dome to be used as a conservatory, incorporating the principles of R. Buckminster Fuller, inventor of the geodesic system; the 1882 Linnean House - the oldest continuously operated public greenhouse west of the Mississippi River; and the Victorian District & Tower Grove House.
+Features include the Climatron® - the first geodesic dome to be used as a conservatory, incorporating the principles of R. Buckminster Fuller, inventor of the geodesic system, and the 1882 Linnean House - the oldest continuously operated public greenhouse west of the Mississippi River.